springernature/frontend-toolkits/toolkits/nature/packages/nature-header/README.md

 - `c-header-expander` - for all interactive Header parts that users can open and close, like dropdown menus and pop-out modals
 - `c-header` - for all other parts of the Header

-You can find the HTML in the [included handlebars template](./view/header.hbs).

-The loops and conditional statements show which parts of the component contain dynamic content.

 ### Header expander